kngsoomin/anti-scraping-detection-pipeline/README.md

 # From Behavior to Interpretation: An Explainable Bot Detection Pipeline

 ## 1. What this project does
 This project builds **a replayable anti-scraping analysis pipelin**e that transforms raw web access logs into explainable, session-level detection outputs.

 It identifies suspicious traffic using behavioral signals, while preserving full traceability back to request-level events.
 In addition to detection outputs, the pipeline also produces a reusable session-level feature dataset for downstream analysis and model development.

+### TL;DR 🤓

+- Builds a reliable data pipeline to detect suspicious web traffic using session-level behavioral signals
+- Preserves full traceability from detection results back to raw request events
+- Separates detection (behavior) from interpretation (context) to improve explainability
+- Produces both analyst-facing detection outputs and ML-ready feature datasets

 ## 2. Why this problem is hard

-Detecting scraping behavior from web logs is challenging because legitimate crawlers and malicious scrapers often exhibit similar behavioral patterns.
+Detecting scraping behavior from web logs is difficult because legitimate crawlers and malicious scrapers often exhibit similar patterns.

 Both can generate: